mohitKULeuven/hassle/README.md

 :param contexts: A list of s set-encoded contexts.
 :return: A list of weights and clauses.
 Every entry of the list is a tuple containing as first element None for hard constraints (clauses) or a floating point number for soft constraints, and as second element a set-encoded clause.

+Some examples are provided for reference in learn.py